Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/ESP32 PlatformIO.rst

         :width: 360
         :alt: Setting Platform IO project settings

 #.
-Now you've got a blank project.
-Try to build it as followed, you should be able to build it successfully at this point.
+Now you've got a blank project, and you should be able to build it successfully at this point to test you've done everything correctly so far.

 Now that you have a blank project, you can start adding the AgIsoStack library to it.
 The AgIsoStack++ library is a C++ library, so we need to compile our main file as a C++ file instead of a C file.